willfurnass/sheffield_hpc/software/apps/JAGS.rst

 Interactive Usage
 -----------------
-After connecting to iceberg (see :ref:`ssh`),  start an interactive sesssion with the :code:`qsh` command.
+After connecting to iceberg (see :ref:`ssh`),  start an interactive sesssion with the :code:`qsh` or :code:`qrsh` command.
 To make JAGS available in this session, run the following module command

 .. code-block:: none